FALL SALE: Use code FALL25 to get 25% off your order!

 - User Guide PDF

-LUTs inside each pack are organized like so:
+LUTs inside each folder are organized like so:

-Simply pick whichever C-Log to Rec.709 LUT collection is appropriate for your footage, then apply the "Native" LUT.
-If footage is overexposed, apply a negative LUT.
-If footage is underexposed, apply a positive LUT.
+Simply pick whichever C-Log to Rec.709 LUT collection is appropriate for your footage, then begin by applying the "Native" LUT.
+If footage is overexposed, replace "Native" with a negative LUT.
+If footage is underexposed, replace "Native" with a positive LUT.
+Keep trying out over or underexposed LUTs until your footage appears as expected.